 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone and is not intended to be a source of investment advice.
 It may not have not been reviewed, commissioned or otherwise endorsed by any of our network partners or the Investment company.

 Tiedemann Advisors and its affiliated brands focus on investment management, wealth planning, trusts and estates and impact investing for wealthy individuals and families, as well as other entities including foundations and endowments.
-With nine offices around the country, the firm has an investment advisory team of nearly 80 who oversee more than $17 billion in assets under management (AUM).
 The firm is independently owned and operates on a fee-only basis, meaning it has no financial incentive to push affiliated products or services.

 Overview of Tiedemann Advisors